cisagov/get.gov/posts/2024-01-31-new-way-to-get-a-.gov.md

 ## New .gov website

-You’re reading this on our new <get.gov> site.
+You’re reading this on our new [get.gov](https://get.gov) site.
 The purpose of this site is to help eligible government organizations get and manage .gov domains.
+Some highlights:

 - [Eligibility for .gov domains](../domains/eligibility/)
 - [Why you should use .gov](../domains/benefits/)